Mystic2122/CSC317/assignments/3/SUBMISSION.md

 the CSS Style.
 I had also approached it with the idea that we should use a dark theme.

 **Quynh's Approach:**
+For my version of the portfolio, I wanted to build on our class examples by keeping the layout simple, readable, and easy to navigate.
+I worked on organizing the HTML so that each section — About, Skills, Projects, and Contact was clearly separated and consistent with the class structure.
+My goal was to make the page look clean and professional while still matching the format we agreed on.

 **Nicholas's Approach:**